awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions-standard.md

 **Note**
 For `1.24` and later clusters, officially published Amazon EKS AMIs include `containerd` as the only runtime\.
 Kubernetes versions earlier than `1.24` use Docker as the default runtime\.
 These versions have a bootstrap flag option that you can use to test out your workloads on any supported cluster with `containerd`\.
 For more information, see [Migrate from `dockershim` to `containerd`](dockershim-deprecation.md)\.

+## Kubernetes 1\.31<a name="kubernetes-1.31"></a>

+Kubernetes `1.31` is now available in Amazon EKS\.
+For more information about Kubernetes `1.31`, see the [official release announcement](https://kubernetes.io/blog/2024/08/13/kubernetes-v1-31-release/)\.

+**Important**
+The kubelet flag `--keep-terminated-pod-volumes` deprecated since 2017 has been removed as part of the `v1.31` release\.
+This change impacts how terminated pod volumes are handled by the kubelet\.
+If you are using this flag in your node configurations, you must update your bootstrap scripts and launch templates to remove it before upgrading\.
++ The beta `VolumeAttributesClass` feature gate and API resource is enabled in Amazon EKS `v1.31`\.
+This feature allows cluster operators to modify mutable properties of Persistent Volumes \(PVs\) managed by compatible CSI Drivers, including the [Amazon EBS CSI Driver](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html)\.
+To leverage this feature, ensure that your CSI Driver supports the `VolumeAttributesClass` feature \(for the Amazon EBS CSI Driver, upgrade to version v1\.35\.0 or later to automatically enable the feature\)\.
+You will be able to create `VolumeAttributesClass` objects to define the desired volume attributes, such as volume type and throughput, and associate them with your Persistent Volume Claims \(PVCs\)\.
+See the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/volume-attributes-classes/) as well as the documentation of your CSI driver for more information\.
++ Kubernetes support for [AppArmor](https://apparmor.net/) has graduated to stable and is now generally available for public use\.
+This feature allows you to protect your containers with AppArmor by setting the `appArmorProfile.type` field in the container's `securityContext`\.
+Prior to Kubernetes `v1.30`, AppArmor was controlled by annotations\.
+Starting with `v1.30`, it is controlled using fields\.
+To leverage this feature, we recommend migrating away from annotations and using the `appArmorProfile.type` field to ensure that your workloads are compatible\.
++ The PersistentVolume last phase transition time feature has graduated to stable and is now generally available for public use in Kubernetes v1\.31\.
+This feature introduces a new field, `.status.lastTransitionTime`, in the PersistentVolumeStatus, which provides a timestamp of when a PersistentVolume last transitioned to a different phase\.
+This enhancement allows for better tracking and management of PersistentVolumes, particularly in scenarios where understanding the lifecycle of volumes is important\.

+For the complete Kubernetes `1.31` changelog, see [https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.31.md](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.31.md)\.

 ## Kubernetes 1\.30<a name="kubernetes-1.30"></a>

 Kubernetes `1.30` is now available in Amazon EKS\.
 For more information about Kubernetes `1.30`, see the [official release announcement](https://kubernetes.io/blog/2024/04/17/kubernetes-v1-30-release/)\.